settlemint/docs/docs/blockchain-guides/9_Hedera/Template-library/1_hedera-erc-20.md

 As soon as you are happy with the changes you made, just click on **“deploy”** in the **“task runner”** of the IDE and after a few seconds, your ERC-20 smart contract should be deployed on the network of your choice.

 The **“GenericToken.ts”** script in the **“test”** folder showcases all the functionalities of the ERC-20 standard.
 It shows you how to use the smart contract in your dapp.

+*Note:* On the Hedera Mainnet time to time you can get timeouts errors(`Service Unavailable` in the IDE UI).
+JSON RPC relay in Hedera is a complex software which relies on multiple components (the consensus nodes, and the mirror node).
+One Ethereum TX can generate more than ten Hedera txs and if one of the tx fails due to the connection timeout, it can cause the problem.
+However, it's likely to have the problem with the smart contract deployment only.
+If you can keep trying a couple of times and then once your contract is deployed successfully.
+The subsequent contract calls should not have this kind of problem.

 ## ERC-20 with meta transactions